-Expense ratios reflect operating expenses of the class.
-Expenses before reductions do not reflect amounts reimbursed by the investment adviser or reductions from brokerage service arrangements or reductions from other expense offset arrangements and do not represent the amount paid by the class during periods when reimbursements or reductions occur.
-Expenses net of fee waivers reflect expenses after reimbursement by the investment adviser but prior to reductions from brokerage service arrangements or other expense offset arrangements.
-Expenses net of all reductions represent the net expenses paid by the class.
+^E Expense ratios reflect operating expenses of the class.
+Expenses before reductions do not reflect amounts reimbursed, waived, or reduced through arrangements with the investment adviser, brokerage services, or other offset arrangements, if applicable, and do not represent the amount paid by the class during periods when reimbursements, waivers or reductions occur.

-^F Amount does not include the portfolio activity of any underlying Fidelity Central Funds.
+^F Amount does not include the portfolio activity of any underlying mutual funds or exchange-traded funds (ETFs).